 No studies of interactions between Tranexamic Acid Injection and other drugs have been conducted.

 An increased incidence of leukemia in male mice receiving tranexamic acid in food at a concentration of 4.8% (equivalent to doses as high as 5 g/kg/day) may have been related to treatment.
 Female mice were not included in this experiment.

-There are no clinical or nonclinical data to assess the effects of tranexamic acid on fertility.
+There are no clinical data to assess the effects of tranexamic acid on fertility.